szeswee27/Study-tips/README.md

 # Study tips
 Who likes studying?
-Not many people
+Probably not you

 But maybe you can make the experience slightly more enjoyable :))